facebook/folly/folly/wangle/README.md

 The tradeoff is memory.
 Each continuation has a stack, and that stack is usually fixed-size and has to be big enough to support whatever ordinary computation you might want to do on it.
 So each living continuation requires a relatively large amount of memory.
 If you know the number of continuations will be small, this might be a good fit.
 In particular, it might be faster and the code might read cleaner.

 Wangle takes the middle road between callback hell and continuations, one which has been trodden and proved useful in other languages.
 It doesn't claim to be the best model for all situations.
 Use your tools wisely.

-### It's so @!#?'n hard to get the thread safety right
-That's not a question.

-Yes, it is hard and so you should use a ThreadGate or Later if you need to do any crossing of thread boundaries.
-Otherwise you need to be very careful.
-Especially because in most cases the naïve approach is not threadsafe and naïve testing doesn't expose the race condition.

-The careful reader will note that we have only assumed locks to be a terrible performance penalty.
-We are planning on thoroughly benchmarking locks (and the alternative code patterns that having locks would enable), and if we find locks are Not That Bad™ we might reverse this decision (and fold ThreadGate and Later into Future/Promise).